 - ½ cup dry white wine or chicken broth

-- In a large sauce pan (I use a non-stick pan, if you don’t have one use a non-stick spray first), cook ground turkey, onion, garlic, basil, salt and pepper in the saucepan until the turkey is no longer pink and the onion is tender.
+- In a large non-stick sauce pan, over medium heat, cook ground turkey, onion, garlic, basil, salt and pepper in the until the turkey is no longer pink and the onion is tender.